HOME | CONTACT US | DONATE LoginLOGIN Ask the RabbiASK THE RABBI

-A traveler once was stopped by a highway robber who demanded his money bag at gunpoint.
-"Don't shoot!" said the traveler "I'll give you my money.
-But I will ask a favor of you.
-If I come home empty-handed, my wife will never believe that I was robbed, and will accuse me of having squandered my money on gambling or on liquor, and she will beat me mercilessly.
-Please do me the favor of firing several bullets through my hat, so I can prove to her that I was held up."
+A traveler once was stopped by a highway robber who demanded his moneybag at gunpoint.
+“I’ll give you my money!” said the traveler.
+“But please, if I come home emptyhanded, my wife will never believe that I was robbed, and will accuse me of having squandered the money on gambling or liquor, and she will beat me mercilessly.
+Please, do me the favor of firing several bullets through my hat, so I can prove to her that I was held up.”

-The robber saw no reason not to comply and shot several times through the man's hat.
+The robber saw no reason not to comply, and shot several times through the man’s hat.

-"Thank you so much," the traveler said.
-"But you don't know my wife.
-She will say I punctured the hat and that these were not bullet holes at all.
-Here, take my coat and shoot several bullets through it at close range, leaving the powder marks.
-That will convince her for sure."
+“Thank you so much,” the traveler said.
+“But you don’t know my wife.
+She will say I punctured the hat, and that these were not bullet holes at all.
+Here, take my coat and shoot several bullets through it at close range, leaving powder marks.
+That will convince her for sure.”

 The Inner Thief

-This story, told by Chassidic master Rabbi Nachman of Breslov,2 conveys the tragic pattern of many a person's life.
+This story, told by chassidic master Rabbi Nachman of Breslov,2 conveys the tragic pattern of many a person’s life.
 We each have a thief, or a negative inclination, lingering within us.
 The thief continuously wishes to rob us of our inner goodness and spirituality.
 Yet many of us discover the willingness and the power to battle our thief only after he has fired all his bullets against us.
-Only after allowing our unhealthy addictions and impulses to consume our lives, do we realize that they are hollow and empty, and finally find the courage to subdue the thief and embark on the path of recovery.
+Only after allowing our unhealthy addictions and impulses to consume our lives do we realize that they are hollow and empty, and finally find the courage to subdue the thief and embark on the path of recovery.

 The Ten Plagues

-The ten famous plagues that are recorded in the Torah are not to be viewed as merely a set of supernatural occurrences that wrecked the Egyptian empire around 3,300 years ago.
+The ten famous plagues that are recorded in the Torah are not to be viewed as merely a set of supernatural occurrences that wrecked the Egyptian empire around 3300 years ago.
 The Torah is not only a book recording ancient tales, but a blueprint for life, a manual for the development of the human race.
 Therefore, the episodes recorded in the Torah represent timeless, spiritual tales occurring continuously in the heart of each man.

 How are we to apply the story of the Ten Plagues to our personal lives in the 21st century?